Your FAQs about the NJEA Convention answered

 Is it true that there’s free parking at Atlantic City High School?

 Yep!
-Free parking at Atlantic City High School and complimentary shuttle service to the Atlantic City Convention Center is available.
+Free parking is available at Atlantic City High School and complimentary shuttle service to the Atlantic City Convention Center.
 The shuttle leaves every 15 minutes between 7 a.m. and 6:30 p.m. on Thursday and Friday.
 Remember to make allowances for Atlantic City traffic.

 Is it true that you can take a train right into the Convention Center?